-Founded in 1947, the Division of Gastroenterology has had a long history of excellence that continues today.
-Currently, the Division is composed of 82 faculty, 23 fellows, and over 150 staff.
+Founded in the early 1940s, the Division of Gastroenterology has had a long history of excellence that continues today.
+Currently, the Division is composed of 80 faculty, 23 fellows, and over 150 staff.
 The Division's clinical activities include the following:

 - Inpatient Services, including a luminal GI service, hepatology service, and consultation service at University Hospital and the VA.

-- Gastroenterology's Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital in Ann Arbor and at the East Ann Arbor Ambulatory Surgery and Medical Procedures Center, as well as at the Northville Health Center, the Livonia Center for Specialty Care, and the VA.
+- Gastroenterology's Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital in Ann Arbor and at East Ann Arbor Ambulatory Surgery and Medical Procedures Center, as well as Northville Health Center, Livonia Center for Specialty Care, and the VA.

 The Gastroenterology Division also has established a number of clinical centers of excellence, including the Hepatology Program, the Crohn's and Colitis Program, the Wilson Disease Program, the multidisciplinary Michigan Bowel Control Program, and the Functional Bowel Disorders Program.